openhab/openhab-addons/bundles/org.openhab.io.hueemulation/README.md

 ## Troubleshooting

-Some devices like Amazon Echo, Google Home and all Philips devices expect a Hue bridge to run on port 80.
+Some devices like Amazon Echo, Google Home and all Philips devices (TVs, Apps) expect a Hue bridge to run on port 80.
 You must either

 * port forward your openHAB installation to port 80,